Is the Internet “Making Us Stupid”? — Top 3 Pros and Cons

 The VCR was going to be the end of the film industry.
 Motion Picture Association of America’s (MPAA) Jack Valenti complained to Congress, “I say to you that the VCR is to the American film producer and the American public as the [serial killer] Boston Strangler is to the woman home alone.”

-Changing how the brain works and how we access and process information is not automatically negative.
+Changing how the brain works and how we access and process information is not necessarily bad.

 1. Read Nicholas Carr’s original pro argument at The Atlantic.